Family Law Strategies for Undocumented Parents!

 Consent to participating in school activities

 Another way to prepare your children for a situation like this is to have legal documents ready.
 It’s essential to make custody arrangements or assign a guardian if you fear you may be deported.
-Power of Attorney (POA) for Child is a document that appoints and or grants authority to another person to temporarily lawfully care for your children.
+Power of Attorney (POA) is a document that appoints and or grants authority to another person to temporarily lawfully care for your children.
 A POA is especially crucial for a person facing deportation or detention who does not have the time to get everything done before leaving the country or getting detained.
 The attorney can draft the customized document as either a limited, general, or durable general power of attorney depending on your specific needs.
 If this option is going to be used, it’s important to make sure the document is as accurate as possible, being clear about what powers and responsibilities are being given to the caregiver.
 Specific caregiving duties and legal decision-making authority can be assigned.
 The document might not be accepted for all official purposes, but it could be helpful for the caregiver.
 It might also help show the court that you made an effort if that becomes important later on.

 Using legal documents to authorize someone to care for your children is a serious step and will give that person legal authority over the care of your children.
 It is essential that you assign this privilege to someone you trust completely!
 It is also best to choose someone who is a U.S. citizen or who has legal status.
 Before asking someone without papers to care for your children, ask a lawyer or legal aid organization about the practices in the state where your children are living.